chonsawat/TikTokSound2/README.md

 # TikTok Sound
 TikTok Sound is an application use can easy connect to your live for create sound effects player url that can be used to overlay in Streaming Apps like OBS, TikTok Live, etc.

-Please note: This application is during development.
+Please note: This application is during development. and I develop on free time please waiting for 3-6 months (might be over estimated) a first protrotype version might be available.

+More Details: I have planed to make this app as open-source but still not add a license yet because I feel complicated on each license for now.

-Todo List
+Todo List Roadmap
 - 🚀 User Interface
 - Connect to live
 - Change Port Feature